Joe0x7F/MCP9701A/README.md

 This project was created to help enigneers, technicians, and hobbyist quicky get the MCP9701A low voltage temperature sensor working in their own projects.

-**The characteristic equations below should make it relatively easy and quick for you to design your own circuits around this device.
-(UNDER CONSTRUCTION!!!!)**
+**The characteristic equations below should make it relatively easy and quick for you to design your own circuits around this device.**

 # Basic circuit used to test and gather characteristic data: